William H. Pultar, BSME, ACTAR

 , is a Mechanical Engineer

-with over 20 years of experience in the field of Human Factors
+with over 20 years of experience in the field of Event Data Recording

 - Employed by the Massachusetts State Police for several decades, Mr. Pultar's duties have included the investigation of line of duty injuries, citizen complaints, cruiser crashes, and the use of force incidents.
 As Section Supervisor for the Northeast Team of the C.A.R.S. unit, he was responsible for the training of the Northeast Team members in newer aspects of total station technology and was consulted numerous times on the kinematics of motor vehicle crashes by the Essex, Middlesex, and Hampshire District Attorney’s Offices.